shaussler/TheoreticalUniverse/theoretical_universe/the_cartan_hodge_formalism/hodge_duality.rst

 .. warning:: Under construction, last modified |today|

-In a nutshell, the inner product is the concept of a shadow.
-The inner product of two vectors is the one dimensional shadow of one onto the other.
-The surface can be calculated from the determinant of a 2 by 2 matrix.
-This permits to generalize to 3 dimensions (volumes) and above.
-I show a meaningfull way to *lift* the inner product from vectors to bivectors, trivectors, and k-vectors.
-This permits to generalize the definition of the Hodge dual and apply to 4-dimensional Minkowski space.
+In essence, the inner product can be understood as the concept of shadow.
+The inner product between vectors is the one dimensional shadow of one onto the other.
+The inner product between bivectors is the surface shadow of one surface onto the other.
+The 2-dimensional surface can be calculated from the determinant of a 2 by 2 matrix.
+This will permit to generalize to 3-dimensional shadows, which can be calculated as the determinant of a 3 by 3 matrix, and above.
+A k-dimensional shadow is then calculated using a k by k matrix.
+This permits to find a meaningfull way to *lift* the inner product from vectors to bivectors, trivectors, and k-vectors.
+This approach will finally lead to generalizing the definition of the Hodge dual, applicable Minkowski space, and here with metric signature :math:`(+,-,-,-)`.
 The inner product in 3-dimensional Euclidean space of the basis vectors is:

 .. math::

    \braket{∂_i|∂_j} = δ_{ij}

-Fully expanded, with a notation that I hope obvious, we have:
+Consequently, we obtain the following dot products:

 .. math::

    \begin{array}{c|rrr}
+       \hline
            & ∂_x & ∂_y & ∂_z \\
        ∂_x & 1   & 0   & 0   \\
        ∂_y & 0   & 1   & 0   \\